-The largest and only venomous lizard in the US, Gila monsters may reach up to 2 feet in length.
+The largest and only venomous lizard in the U.S., Gila monsters can reach up to 2 feet in length.
 Each lizard has a unique pattern of beaded skin consisting of black bands with pink, orange, or yellow colored scales.
 Gila monsters spend up to 98% of their time in underground burrows or rock shelters.
-They eat nestling mammals, and eggs of birds, lizards, snakes and tortoises.
-Since they eat only a few meals per year, each meal is very large and can be up to a third of their body mass.
-They store some of the food as fat reserves in their tail for long periods of inactivity.
+They eat nestling mammals and the eggs of birds, lizards, snakes, and tortoises.
+Since they eat only a few times per year, each meal is very large as they consume up to a third of their body mass in one sitting.
+They store some of the food as fat in their tail for long periods of inactivity.

-If you find a Gila monster in your yard, garage, house, or anywhere else where you would like it removed, please call the UDWR, animal control, or the Red Cliffs Desert Reserve to have the animal picked up and re-located to a safer location.
-These lizards are only aggressive if handled or harassed, so in most situations it is easiest to just leave them alone and let them go on their way.
+If you find a Gila monster in your yard, garage, house, or anywhere else where you would like it removed, please call the Utah Division of Wildlife Resources, animal control, or the Red Cliffs Desert Reserve to have the animal picked up and re-located to a safer location.
+These lizards are only aggressive if disturbed, so in most situations it is easiest to just leave them alone and let them go on their way.

 If you are lucky enough to see a Gila monster in the wild, please let us know.
 They are extremely rare, so your sightings are really important to us.
 Please fill out the observation form below and email it back to us or the Utah Division of Wildlife Resources.